-Close to 600 species of birds live in the Queen Elizabeth national park area with these being common; Great white and Pink-backed Pelicans, White-winged Terns, Papyrus Canary, Malachite, woodland Kingfisher and Pied Kingfishers, Black-rumped Buttonquail, Gabon and Slender-tailed Nightjars, Beautiful Black-headed Gonolek, African Fish Eagle.
-The checklist includes virtually every water bird species resident in Uganda, with a variety of woodland and forest birds with Mweya outstanding for the myriad water birds on the Kazinga Channel
+Close to 600 species of birds live in this area with these being common; Great White and Pink-backed Pelicans, White-winged Terns, Papyrus Canary, Malachite, woodland Kingfisher and Pied Kingfishers, Black-rumped Button-quail, Gabon and Slender-tailed Night-jars, Beautiful Black-headed Gonolek, African Fish Eagle.
+The checklist includes virtually every waterbird species resident in Uganda, with a variety of woodland and forest birds with Mweya outstanding for the myriad waterbirds on the Kazinga Channel

 Ishasha in the southern sector of Queen Elizabeth national park one of the most alluring game viewing areas in East Africa.
-The park is dominated by light acacia woodland and savannah.
+The park is dominated by light acacia woodland and Savannah.
 The most common large mammal species in this habitat are Uganda Kobs, topi and buffalo.
 Elephants are found in the sector.
 Most famous are the tree-climbing lions.
-The northern circuit is rated famous and best known for tree-climbing lions, it also pass a swamp where shoebills are frequently seen.
-While the southern circuit is better for general game viewing with large herds of Cape buffalo.
+The northern circuit is rated famous and best known for tree-climbing lions, it also passes a swamp where shoe-bills are frequently seen.
+While the southern circuit is better for general game viewing with large herds of African buffalo.